As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 You were gifted a doggie by a friend or family member sometime back.

-After months of hanging out with the pet, you have an unbreakable bond.
+After months of hanging out with the dog, you have an unbreakable bond.

 Now, the owner wants their dog back.
 Surely, after all those months of being with the dog, he cannot just be ripped from you.